Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: Testing the Effects of Marriage Prospects on College Major Choice

+Because our testing procedure relies on the correlation between unobservable components of the econometric model, the results provide only suggestive evidence regarding the role of marriage prospects in major choice.
+To complement this approach, we conduct a validation exercise using a direct proxy for marriage prospects.

+Specifically, we use survey responses from the NLSY97 that record individuals’ self-assessed probability of getting married within the next five years (the stated marriage expectation variable).
+Since these responses were reported prior to students’ college major decisions, they provide exogenous variation that can be used to directly examine the role of marriage prospects in major choice.
+We therefore construct a stated marriage expectation measure and incorporate it into our empirical framework.
+This validation exercise is feasible in our setting due to the availability of this unique survey measure, which is rarely observed in other applications.

-We implement our testing method after incorporating the stated marriage expectation variable into the existing set of covariates.\footnote{ Descriptive regression results that explore the effects of the stated major expectation measure on major choice are available in Table \ref{tab: MNL_reduced1} in Appendix \ref{sec:appendixvalidation}.} It's important to note that the proposed method takes into account the effects of unobservable factors on both marital outcomes and college major choices.
-These effects cannot be incorporated into the MNL regression results presented in Table \ref{tab: MNL_reduced1}.
-By including the stated marriage expectation variable in the proposed test, we can explicitly discern the effects of marriage prospects.
-It's worth mentioning that marriage prospects are part of the unobservable factors discussed in the previous section.
-The estimation results in Table \ref{tab: selection_eq} provide empirical evidence primarily for the effect of any unobserved factor on college major choices.
-However, by directly controlling for the stated marriage expectation variable, the proposed method enables us to test the effects of other unobservable factors specifically.
-This may help us exclude the effects of these other unobserved factors on college major choices.
+We implement the proposed testing procedure after adding the stated marriage expectation variable to the existing set of covariates.\footnote{Descriptive regression results examining the relationship between the stated marriage expectation variable and major choice are reported in Table \ref{tab: MNL_reduced1} in Appendix \ref{sec:appendixvalidation}.} Our structural approach allows for unobservable factors to jointly influence both marital outcomes and major choice, a feature that cannot be accommodated in the reduced-form MNL regressions reported in Table \ref{tab: MNL_reduced1}.
+By including the stated marriage expectation variable in the structural model, we are able to isolate the effects of marriage prospects directly while allowing the remaining correlation parameters to capture other potential sources of unobserved dependence.

-Table \ref{tab: corr_eq} displays the estimation coefficients and corresponding marginal effects of the marriage outcome equation as well as the vector of correlation coefficients using the proposed testing method, which now includes the stated marriage expectation variable in the covariate set.
-The absence of significant unobservable factors becomes crucial when comparing the estimation results between Tables \ref{tab: selection_eq} and \ref{tab: corr_eq}.
-As the proposed procedure serves as a test for the presence of unobservable factors, its application helps us assess the significance of other unobservable factors' effects.
-The results presented in Table \ref{tab: corr_eq} indicate that none of the correlation coefficient parameters achieve statistical significance when the stated marriage expectation variable is explicitly incorporated into our econometric model.
-This outcome reinforces the idea that the principal catalyst for the correlations among unobservable factors in Table \ref{tab: selection_eq} is most likely the marriage prospects.